balena-io/docs/shared/general/host-ssh.md

 ## Troubleshooting with host OS access

-__Note:__ For an in-depth guide to debugging {{ $names.company.lower }} devices see the [device debugging masterclass][debugging-masterclass].
+**Note:** For an in-depth guide to debugging balena devices see the [device debugging masterclass][debugging-masterclass].

 Host OS SSH access gives you a handful of tools that can help you gather more information about potential issues on your device.

-__Warning:__ Making changes to running services and network configurations carries the risk of losing access to your device.
+**Warning:** Making changes to running services and network configurations carries the risk of losing access to your device.
 Before making changes to the host OS of a remote device, it is best to test locally.
 Changes made to the host OS will not be maintained when the OS is updated, and some changes could break the updating process.
 When in doubt, [reach out][forums] to us for guidance.

-### {{ $names.os.upper }} services
+### BalenaOS services

-{{ $names.os.upper }} uses **systemd** as its init system, and as such, almost all the fundamental components in {{ $names.os.lower }} run as systemd services.
+BalenaOS uses **systemd** as its init system, and as such, almost all the fundamental components in balenaOS run as systemd services.
 In general, some core services need to execute for a device to come online, connect to Cloudlink, download applications, and then run them:

-* `chronyd.service` - Responsible for NTP duties and syncing 'real' network time to the device.
+- `chronyd.service` - Responsible for NTP duties and syncing 'real' network time to the device.
-* `dnsmasq.service` - The local DNS service which is used for all host OS lookups.
+- `dnsmasq.service` - The local DNS service which is used for all host OS lookups.
-* `NetworkManager.service` - The underlying Network Manager service, ensuring that configured connections are used for networking.
+- `NetworkManager.service` - The underlying Network Manager service, ensuring that configured connections are used for networking.
-* `os-config.service` - Retrieves settings and configs from the API endpoint, including certificates, authorized keys, the cloudlink config, etc.
+- `os-config.service` - Retrieves settings and configs from the API endpoint, including certificates, authorized keys, the cloudlink config, etc.
-* `openvpn.service` - The VPN service itself, which connects to cloudlink, allowing a device to come online.
+- `openvpn.service` - The VPN service itself, which connects to cloudlink, allowing a device to come online.
-* `balena.service` - The [{{ $names.engine.lower }}][balena-engine] service, the modified Docker daemon fork that allows the management and running of service images, containers, volumes, and networking.
+- `balena.service` - The [balenaEngine][balena-engine] service, the modified Docker daemon fork that allows the management and running of service images, containers, volumes, and networking.
-* `balena-supervisor.service` - The {{ $names.company.short }} Supervisor service, responsible for the management of releases, including downloading updates for and self-healing (via monitoring), variables (fleet/device), and exposure of these services to fleets via an API endpoint.
+- `balena-supervisor.service` - The balena Supervisor service, responsible for the management of releases, including downloading updates for and self-healing (via monitoring), variables (fleet/device), and exposure of these services to fleets via an API endpoint.
-* `dbus.service` - The DBus daemon socket which can be used by containers by applying the _io.balena.features.dbus_ [label][labels], which exposes it in-container.
+- `dbus.service` - The DBus daemon socket which can be used by containers by applying the _io.balena.features.dbus_ [label][labels], which exposes it in-container.
 This allows you to control several host OS features, including the Network Manager.

 Additionally, there are a couple of utility services that, while not required for a barebones operation, are also useful:

-* `ModemManager.service` - Deals with non-Ethernet or Wifi devices, such as LTE/GSM modems.
+- `ModemManager.service` - Deals with non-Ethernet or Wifi devices, such as LTE/GSM modems.
-* `avahi-daemon.service` - Used to broadcast the device’s local hostname.
+- `avahi-daemon.service` - Used to broadcast the device’s local hostname.

 You may see all enabled services on the host OS with the following command: